KeironO/RUCWH/README.md

 }
 ```

-### systemd Service
+### Systemd Service

-The thing that "gets" the account information acts as a systemd service (meaning that it runs in the background, and once setup requires no further interference by you).
+The thing that "gets" the account information acts as a systemd service (meaning that it runs in the background, and once setup requires no further interference from you).